BillyOh.com

 Shed Interior Walls: Round-up

-Sheds don’t usually come with any material on the interior walls.
+Garden sheds don’t usually come with any material on the interior walls.
 The wooden framing for the structure features exterior cladding of T&G timber.
 This leaves the interior open and untreated.
-Speaking of treatments, our garden buildings come with pressure-treated options.
+Speaking of treatments, BillyOh offers pressure-treated options for all types of outdoor buildings.

 Shop Garden Sheds